-7. Don’t use unsecured wireless networks
+6. Don’t use unsecured wireless networks (and use a VPN)

 Free hotspots can be a convenient way to browse the web, particularly when you're on the move.
 But they're not secure.

-Use a good data plan instead with your carrier and make sure your home WiFi network is secured.
+Use a good data plan with your carrier instead and make sure your home WiFi network is secured.